slbabin/poster-shop-gp/README.md

 # Wireframes

 Wireframes provide a visual representation of the site's layout and structure, making it easier to conceptualize and understand the overall design and functionality.
+Wireframe mockups were created using MockFlow - online wireframing and product design tool.

 <details>
     <summary>Start Page</summary>